paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 ## Routines

 * `provide_multi_dispute_data(MultiDisputeStatementSet) -> Vec<(SessionIndex, Hash)>`:
-  1. Fail if any disputes in the set are duplicate or concluded before the `config.dispute_post_conclusion_acceptance_period` window relative to now.
   1. Pass on each dispute statement set to `provide_dispute_data`, propagating failure.
   1. Return a list of all candidates who just had disputes initiated.